PipedreamHQ/pipedream/components/alpha_vantage/README.md

 # Overview

-Some examples of what you can do with the Alpha Vantage API:
+Some examples of what you can build with the Alpha Vantage API:

 - Stock Market Data
 - Technical Indicators